apache/skywalking-nginx-lua/README.md

 - LuaRocks

 The following libs are required in runtime or test cases, please use `LuaRocks` to install them.
-- lua-cjson.
-NOTICE, some platforms such as MacOS 10.15 may have issue with the latest release of this lib, consider to install an old release.(`luarocks install lua-cjson 2.1.0-1`)
+- lua-cjson2.
+NOTICE, lua-cjson2 is to fix the bug in lua-cjson 2.1.0-1. ref to: https://github.com/apache/skywalking-nginx-lua/pull/94
 - luaunit
 - lua-resty-jit-uuid